 A broad group of investments that have, historically, exhibited similar levels of risk and return are an asset class.
 Examples of asset classes include equities (stocks), fixed income (bonds), cash, and “real” assets (physical assets like real estate and commodities).
 Certain asset classes are inherently riskier than others, and therefore have a higher expected return associated with them.

+Modern Portfolio Theory provides an investor with diversification that can shield a portfolio during periods of volatility.
 By its very nature, a diversified portfolio does not rely on a single asset to achieve its expected return.
 Instead, when one asset in the portfolio loses value, another one will likely make up for it by gaining value.
 As such, diversification tends to smooth out the bumps in the road, known as volatility.

 Diversification isn’t an antidote to all risk.
 Investors still face systematic risk, which is inherent in all assets.
 This type of risk comes from things like interest rate changes and recessions — events that are out of an investor’s hands.